JHUISI/auto-tools/README.md

 A collection of automated Python tools that we are developing towards transforming cryptographic primitives in different ways:

-* AutoBatch: an automated tool for designing batch verification algorithms.
+* [AutoBatch](https://github.com/JHUISI/auto-tools/tree/master/auto_batch): an automated tool for designing batch verification algorithms.
-  * See the [auto_batch](https://github.com/JHUISI/auto-tools/tree/master/auto_batch) directory for more details.

-* CloudSource: an automated tool for outsourcing the computation of pairing-based schemes to untrusted cloud proxies.
+* [CloudSource](https://github.com/JHUISI/auto-tools/tree/master/auto_outsrc): an automated tool for outsourcing the computation of pairing-based schemes to untrusted cloud proxies.

 * AutoGroup: an automated tool for optimizing pairing-based encryption and signature schemes using SAT solver techniques.